Business Interests & Divorce

 Protracted court proceedings can create uncertainty about the future of your business and be a major distraction from its day-to-day running.
 To avoid this, our team will seek an out-of-court settlement wherever possible using our strategic negotiation skills and methods such as mediation, collaborative law and arbitration.
 This typically allows you to get a settlement faster and at lower cost, while keeping matters private.

 However, court proceedings are sometimes required, especially when dealing with complex and high-value assets where the parties are unable to reach an agreement together.
 Please be assured, our team has the experience and advocacy skills to effectively represent you at every stage of divorce court proceedings, so you can get the right outcome for your long-term security.

 If you are planning on getting married or are already married and worried about how divorce could affect your business, we can also help with creating a robust prenuptial agreement or postnuptial agreement.

-IBB Solicitors is recognised as one of the top firms for divorce and family law in the South East.
+IBB Law is recognised as one of the top firms for divorce and family law in the South East.
 Our team is highly ranked by leading client guides the Legal 500 and Chambers & Partners, achieving the top Tier 1 ranking from the Legal 500 for Bedfordshire, Buckinghamshire, Hertfordshire and Middlesex and Band 2 ranking by Chambers & Partners for Watford, Uxbridge and the surrounding areas.